Bluesky is a popular microblogging platform built on the federated AT Protocol. You can host your own PDS and connect it to the Bluesky network.

 ]);

-Your distro should already have an nginx config that includes everything from some folder, and this script (deno run ./default.ngx.ts
+Your distro should already have an nginx config that includes everything from some folder, and this script (deno run ./default.ngx.ts)

 spits out a regular site configuration file that can go in there.

-exists and nginx is running, we can provision TLS certificates using certbot.
+Then, as long as /srv/www/acme exists and nginx is running, we can provision TLS certificates using certbot.
 So, let’s grab a cert for

 our PDS domain: